 European house borer

-European House Borer (EHB) (Hylotrupes bajulus Linnaeus), is a destructive pest of untreated seasoned coniferous timber, including pine, fir and spruce (Pinus, Abies, Picea, Araucaria and Pseudotsuga species).
+European House Borer (EHB) (Hylotrupes bajulus), is a destructive pest of untreated seasoned coniferous timber, including pine, fir and spruce (Pinus, Abies, Picea, Araucaria and Pseudotsuga species).
 It can cause major structural damage to buildings.

 Timbers commonly used for structural and joinery purposes in Australia have all been shown to be susceptible to damage by EHB.
 These include:

 - radiata pine

 In Western Australia EHB has been found in susceptible dead trees, logs and living trees with dead wood (dried out damaged branches or trunks).

 - susceptible roof timbers